 Bees are quite free-spirited.
 You can coax them to do your bidding, but you can’t force them.

-When you capture a swarm and put them in a hive, it doesn’t guarantee that it will stay.
+When you capture a swarm and put them in a hive box, it doesn’t guarantee that it will stay.

 They’re probably keeping their options open.

-In actuality, the scout bees are out there looking at real estate options even as you move them into your trendiest bit of lumber in your side of the state.
+In actuality, the scouts begin searching for and looking at real estate options even as you move them into your trendiest bit of lumber in your side of the state.
 So, you may do everything right.

 You will retire in the evening, having patted yourself on the back for a job well done.